 The AQMD is committed to working with proponents on their AQMPs and GHGRPs.
 The AQMD recommends that plans be submitted early in the development process for evaluation.
 Jurisdictions typically require proponents to have their AQMP and/or GHGRP verified by AQMD staff prior to project approval.

-Jurisdictions may consult the operational mitigation protocol fact sheet (June 2012) (PDF) and developers may consult the tips fact sheet (Aug.
-2006) (PDF) on the air quality mitigation plan requirements and process.
+Jurisdictions and developers may consult the operational mitigation protocol fact sheet (June 2012) (PDF) on the operational mitigation requirements and process.

 As of July 1, 2013, the mitigation fee rate is $17,460 per ton of emissions.
 The mitigation fee calculator (June 2013) (XLS) may be used to determine the fee for construction projects when off-site mitigation is needed.
 The calculator includes an administrative fee.